 What Is A Dutch Oven And Why Use It Over The Campfire?

-Here is something to keep in mind when it comes to cooking dutch oven style- this isn’t the fastest method of outdoor cooking.
+Here is something to keep in mind when it comes to cooking dutch oven style- this isn't the fastest outdoor cooking method.
 It is my favorite, but it does take a bit of time.